ajaibghar-co/jwara_gathertown_cards/src/characters/sanitation-worker.md

   - img: /img/labouradvocate.png
   - img: /img/cleaningmanholes.png
 ---
-Considering the caste prejudice we face, very few of us got to go to school, we manage with what we have.
-We all work cleaning floors and toilets, in different places, for very little money.
-But even though our families have been doing this work for generations, we try to protect our children, give them better lives.
-Even if that means hiding our caste and work from people.
-There's an advocate who's come to discuss our problems, you can go meet him too.
+We clean floors and toilets in different places, but for very little money.
+Even though our families have been doing this work for generations, we try to protect our children, and hope to give them better lives.
+With the prejudice we face for being lower caste, very few of us got to go to school.
+So we have managed with what we have, but we protect our children.
+We make sure they get an education, even if we have to hide our caste and the work we do.
+Things can’t go on like this and we are beginning to organise.
+There is an advocate who has been visiting us to help, you can go meet him too.